dapr/quickstarts/hello-kubernetes/README.md

 Here you can see that two ports are displayed.
 Both the ports have been injected when Dapr was enabled for this app.
 Additionally, in this quickstart the HTTP Port is used for further communication with the Dapr sidecar.

-## Step 5 - Deploy the Python App with the Dapr Sidecar
+## Step 5 - Deploy the Python app with the Dapr sidecar
-Next, let's take a quick look at our python app.
-Navigate to the python app in the kubernetes quickstart: `cd quickstarts/hello-kubernetes/python` and open `app.py`.
+Next, take a quick look at the Python app.
+Navigate to the Python app in the kubernetes quickstart: `cd quickstarts/hello-kubernetes/python` and open `app.py`.

-At a quick glance, this is a basic python app that posts JSON messages to `localhost:3500`, which is the default listening port for Dapr.
-We invoke our Node.js application's `neworder` endpoint by posting to `v1.0/invoke/nodeapp/method/neworder`.
-Our message contains some `data` with an orderId that increments once per second:
+At a quick glance, this is a basic Python app that posts JSON messages to `localhost:3500`, which is the default listening port for Dapr.
+You can invoke the Node.js application's `neworder` endpoint by posting to `v1.0/invoke/nodeapp/method/neworder`.
+The message contains some `data` with an orderId that increments once per second:

 ```python
 n = 0